An online training session focused on privilege and oppression, through the lens of racial equity.

 Registration for this session is $15.
 Ideally, we ask that you or your organization cover this fee.
 However, if you are unable to pay this cost, please reach out to our Shift Program Manager (email@example.com) for discount or scholarship options.
 Click here for details on our cancellation policy.
-There are still a few spots for July 16th.
+Each session will take place if at least 4 participants are in attendance.

 Our Groundwork sessions are a great starting place for folks new to Building Bridges and invested in deepening their journey of inclusion and equity.
 These occur as one-time sessions that repeat the same curriculum each session.
 BB Groundwork sessions also are required as a prerequisite for our Fall cohort-based trainings (Uprooted, Liberated and Rooted).

 This online training session is NOT A WEBINAR FOR PASSIVE PARTICIPATION.
 Instead, it requires all participants to be ready to fully lean into a time of learning and dialogue.
 Because of the nature of the session, it will not be recorded for public use or re-watching after the session.
 Please only register if you are able to be fully present at the session.
 Each session will be two hours-long and happen via Zoom (Colorado - Mountain Time).